Letters on a Regicide Peace: Letters

 Burke, in the third letter, attacks all of the British parties that desire peace with France, because France was intent on attacking Britain:

 That day was, I fear, the fatal term of local patriotism.
 On that day, I fear, there was an end of that narrow scheme of relations called our country, with all its pride, its prejudices, and its partial affects.
 All the little quiet rivulets, that watered an humble, a contracted, but not an unfruitful field, are to be lost in the waste expanse, and boundless, barren ocean of the homicide philanthropy of France.
 It is no longer an object of terrour, the aggrandizement of a new power, which teaches as a professor that philanthropy in their chair; whilst it propagates by arms, and establishes by conquest, the comprehensive system of universal fraternity.
 In what light is all this viewed in a great assembly?
 The party which takes the lead there has no longer any apprehensions, except those that arise from not being admitted to the closest and most confidential connexions with the metropolis of that fraternity.
 That reigning party no longer touches on its favourite subject, the display of those horrours, that must attend the existence of a power, with such dispositions and principles, seated in the heart of Europe.

-In the fourth letter, Burke personalises the events in France for an English audience:
+In the fourth letter, Burke personalises the events in France for a British audience:

 Should we not obtest Heaven, and whatever justice is yet on Earth?
 Oppression makes wise men mad; but their distemper is still the madness of the wise, which is better than the sobriety of fools.
 Their cry is the voice of sacred misery, exalted not into wild raving, but into the sanctified phrensy of prophecy and inspiration - in that bitterness of soul, in that indignation of suffering virtue, in the exaltation of despair, would not persecuted English loyalty cry out, with an awful warning voice, and denounce the destruction that waits on Monarchs?